sujit1817/Sept2021/ADS_ass1_README.md

 - stack (It works just like a Books placed one over another where the last book kept will be removed first)
 - queue (It works just like a queue of people in the ticket counter where first person on the queue will get the ticket first.)

  2. non-linear/advanced data structures: data ele's gets stored in a non-linear manner and hence can be accessed in a non-linear manner.
-- tree (heirachical manner)
+- tree (heirachical manner) // one branch extends another one
 - graph (network)
 - hash table (associative manner)
 - binary heap